-Botany Water Reserve holds considerable value for Sydney and NSW because it water Reserve holds considerable value for Sydney and NSW because it contains the only remaining major components - substantial layout and other important physical evidence from the 1850s through to the 1870s - of the unique water supply system that supported the expansion of the Sydney metropolis for most of the latter half of the 19th century, representing Sydney's third main water supply system since colonisation; and on account of the surviving remnants of the early 19th century industries associated with the prominent emancipist merchant Simeon Lord.
-The site includes land which in 1955, was the cultient of the first requirement for the surveys. which, in 1855, was the subject of the first resumptions for the nurues of a water supply system by a government in Australia.
-Part of the original 1850s sand-cast iron water supply pipe remains within the site representing a remnant of the State's oldest main.
+Botany Water Reserve holds considerable value for Sydney and NSW because it contains the only remaining major components - substantial layout and other important physical evidence from the 1850s through to the 1876s - of the unique water supply system that supported the expansion of the Sydney metropolis for most of the latter half of the 19th century, representing Sydney's third main water supply system since colonisation, and on account of the surviving remainst of the early 19th century industries associated with the prominent enancipsis merchant Simeon Lord.
+The site includes land which, in 1855, was the subject of the first resumptions for the purpose of a water supply system by a government in Australia.
+Part of the original 1855s and-cast from water supply pier remains within the site representing a remnant of the State's oldest main.

-remnant of the water supply system also has high collective value as important evidence likewise remains of the two principal Sydney water supply systems (The Tank Stream and Busby's Bore) that predated the Botany system along with those superseding it (The Upper Canal and regional dam
+This extant remnant of the water supply system also has high collective value as important evidence likewise remains of the two principal Sydney water supply systems (The Tank Stream and Busby's Bore) that predated the Botany system along with those superseding it (The Upper Canal and regional dam systems).

-The open space areas encompassed by the item include two e open space areas encompassed by the item include two regionally rare and distinct remnant vegetation communities known as Sydney Freshwater Wetlands and Eastern Suburbs Banksia Scrub that are both potentially of State significance and are the subject of separate listings as an Endangered Ecological Community under the NSW Threatened Species Conservation Act 1995.
+The open space areas encompassed by the item include two regionally rare and distinct remnant vegetation communities known as Sydney Freshwater Wetlands and Eastern Suburbs Banksis Scrub that are both potentially of State significance and are the subject of separate listings as an Endangered Ecological Community under the NSW Threatened Species Conservation Act 1995.
 The wetlands also have recognised regional ecological value as native animal habitat and movement corridors, and may include animal species of conservation significance.